-Indicator Percentage of reactive repairs carried out in the last year completed right first time.
-AMEND (i) Total number of reactive repairs completed during the reporting year. (ii) Of those, number of reactive repairs completed right first time that were reported again during the reporting year.
-Definition Completed right first time In order to meet the definition of "completed right first time" a reactive repair must be completed :within the appropriate target timescale agreed locally; and without the need for an operative to be recalled.
-Repairs have to be completed within target timescales agreed locally with tenants.
-Due to the nature of some repairs, one or more visits may be planned by the contractor to carry out the works.
-If the works are delivered as planned and discussed with the tenant, the repair is considered completed right first time.
-If a subsequent defect with the original repair is reported within the same reporting year i.e. the operative has to be recalled, then the original repair should not be considered to be completed right first time.
-The recall repair is then eligible as a repair 'right first time'.
-Reported again If a defect with a completed repair is reported within a 12-month period i.e. the operative has to be recalled, then subsequent repair(s) should be considered as 'reported again'.
+Indicator 10 Percentage of reactive repairs carried out in the reporting year completed right first time. (i) Total number of reactive repairs completed during the reporting year. (ii) Of those, number of reactive repairs that were reported again during the reporting year.
+Definition Reported again If a defect with a repair completed during the reporting year repair is reported within the same reporting year (i.e. the operative has to be recalled to the repair), then subsequent works on that repair should be considered as 'reported again'.
 Due to the nature of some repairs, one or more visits may be planned by the contractor to carry out the works, if the works are delivered as planned, these visits should not be classed as 'reported again'.
 Total number of reactive repairs All non-emergency repairs completed during the reporting year - taking account of the exceptions listed below.
-Inclusions/ exclusions Figure to include: recalls to repairs reported again as right first time in the reporting year.
-Do not include: emergency repairs; response repairs where the work will be done as part of cyclical or planned maintenance; complex repairs as determined by the landlord or where investigation work needs to be undertaken;
+Inclusions/ Ensure to include: exclusions repairs reported again in the reporting year.

-repairs to void properties; repair jobs where the tenant has failed to give access as arranged; repairs to lock-ups or garages; and repairs carried out under the defects liability period on any new build properties.
-SHR Calculation To calculate the indicator we will divide: (ii) number of reactive repairs completed right first time that were reported again during the reporting year.
+Do not include: emergency repairs; response repairs where the work will be done as part of cyclical or planned maintenance; complex repairs as determined by the landlord or where investigation work needs to be undertaken; repairs to void properties; repair jobs where the tenant has failed to give access as arranged; repairs to lock-ups or garages; and repairs carried out under the defects liability period on any new build properties.
+SHR Calculation To calculate the indicator we will divide: (i) Total number of reactive repairs completed during the reporting year minus (ii) total number of reactive repairs reported again during the reporting year.
 By: (i) the total number of reactive repairs completed during the reporting year.
 Multiply by 100.